goto/depot/docs/sinks/http-sink.md

 Firehose HTTP sink supports payload templating using [`SINK_HTTPV2_JSON_BODY_TEMPLATE`](../sinks/http-sink.md#SINK_HTTPV2_json_body_template) configuration.
 It uses [JsonPath](https://github.com/json-path/JsonPath) for creating Templates which is a DSL for basic JSON parsing.
 Playground for this: [https://jsonpath.com/](https://jsonpath.com/), where users can play around with a given JSON to extract out the elements as required and validate the `jsonpath`.
 The template works only when the output data format [`SINK_HTTPV2_DATA_FORMAT`](../sinks/http-sink.md#SINK_HTTPV2_data_format) is JSON.

+The JSON body template should be a valid JSON itself.
+It can of any JSON data type like integer, boolean, float, object, array or string.

 ###Constants(i.e. without arguments)

 Constant values of all data types, i.e. primitive, string, array, object are all supported in the JSON body template.